 Alcoholic beverage consumption in the U.S. has declined over time.
 For example, the per capita consumption of alcohol by Americans age 14 and older has been declining.
-In fact, it dropped from 2.76 gallons over a recent 33 year period.1
+In fact, it dropped greatly over a recent 33 year period.1

 Race and Ethnicity

 Alcoholic beverage consumption also varies by race and ethnicity.
 There are four major such minorities in the US.
-That is, African Americans, Hispanics, Asian Americans and Pacific Islanders (AAPIs), and Native Americans/Alaska Natives (AI/ANs).
-Both current drinking and heavy drinking are most prevalent among AI/ANs and Native Hawaiians and lowest among AAPIs.3 (Current drinking is defined as having 12 or more drinks in the past year.)
+That is, African Americans, Hispanics, Asian Americans and Pacific Islanders (AAPIs), and Native Americans/Alaska Natives (AI/ANs).2 Both current drinking and heavy drinking are most prevalent among AI/ANs and Native Hawaiians and lowest among AAPIs.3 (Current drinking is having 12 or more drinks in the past year.)

 One observer4 wrote that “Heterogeneity in drinking patterns is also found among different nationalities within specific ethnic groups.”5 Blacks whose ancestry is in the Caribbean consume less alcohol compared with Blacks in general.
 Hispanic Americans of Central American, South American, or Caribbean ancestry consume less alcohol than Hispanics in general.
 That is, Hispanics of Mexican or Mexican American ancestries.
 Among Asians, Japanese Americans consume more alcohol than Asian Americans of other national origins.6